jaeles-project/jaeles-signatures/README.md

 <p align="center">
   <h4>
-    This repo only contain Default Signatures for  project.
+    This repo only contain Default Signatures for <a href="https://github.com/jaeles-project/jaeles">Jaeles</a> project.
 Pull requests or any ideas are welcome.
   </h4>
   <h4>
   Please read the Official Documentation <a href="https://jaeles-project.github.io/signatures/">here</a> for writing your own signature.